Reflexology for Orthopedic Conditions

 It is reasonable to think that reflexology, a type of massage and trigger point therapy that works in the same manner as acupressure, might work very well in cases of joint damage and muscle stiffness.

-The question of efficacy enters when considering its effects in cases other physical and mental heath conditions.
+The question of efficacy enters when considering the treatment effects experienced in other physical conditions besides broken bones and stiff joints.
 Numerous studies have shown various and opposing results, but the Mayo Clinic has written that reflexology may have some benefit.
+By my experience, it certainly does!

 Some individuals suspect alternative therapies to be a part of a system that is in direct opposition to their faith and religious beliefs.
-Any with related concerns is best advised to interview alternative health practitioners and decide for themselves before submitting to any treatment - allopathic or alternative, for that matter.
+Persons with related concerns are best advised to interview alternative health practitioners and decide for themselves before submitting to any treatment, allopathic or alternative, for that matter.

 Patients should not be discouraged from pursuing alternative and complimentary medicine, but neither should they be forced to accept any treatment against their informed wishes.